HomeBlog Home

 Non-Condensing

-Basic installation of Tankless Water Heaters will cost you anywhere between $1,000 and $3,500 on average.
+Professional installation can add $1,000-$3,000 to your project costs.
 Most homes install a whole-house water heater system, and the heating source can vary.
-People tend to continue using the same water heater source that they have already previously been using.
+People tend to continue using the same water heater source that they have previously used.

-There are also several factors that go into the cost of a Tankless Water Heater.
+Several factors influence the cost of a tankless water heater.
 Those factors are:

 • What type of system you are using to heat the water heater